bert9bert/ParallelForest/README.md

 ===================
 An R package for fitting random decision forests using parallel computing, with Fortran and OpenMP under the hood.

 This package is still a work in progress, but the basic features of this project are now functional (i.e. growing a forest and predicting on the forest).
 To use it in its current experimental state, it will need to be built from source.
-It will be packaged and submitted to CRAN once it reaches a stable point in its development.
+This package will be submitted to CRAN once it reaches a stable point in its development.

 To install this package from source on a Linux computer with R, R Dev, and gfortran installed:

 1. Download and un-archive package contents, such as to `/randomdirectory/ParallelForest`.

 2. Go to the directory one above the `ParallelForest` directory and build the R package.
-The follow can be typed in a shell.
+The following can be typed in a shell with by replacing `randomdirectory` with the directory that you un-archived `ParallelForest` into.
 	```bash
 	cd /randomdirectory/
 	R CMD build ParallelForest